Unveiling the Mysteries of √61: A Deep Dive into Simplification and Approximation

 Q: Can I use a calculator to find √61?

 *A: Yes, calculators provide a quick and highly accurate approximation.
-However, understanding the underlying methods of calculating square roots is essential for deeper mathematical comprehension.
+On the flip side, understanding the underlying methods of calculating square roots is essential for deeper mathematical comprehension.

 -